CERT-Polska/karton/docs/task_headers_payloads.rst

         }
     )

-Resource objects created by producer (:class:`LocalResource`) are uploaded to MinIO and transformed to :class:`RemoteResource` objects.
+Resource objects created by producer (:class:`LocalResource`) are uploaded to S3 and transformed to :class:`RemoteResource` objects.
 RemoteResource is lazy object that allows to download the object contents via :py:attr:`RemoteResource.content` property.